Scope / Domains and Dimensions

 There is no limit on the size of this working group.
-A chair, vice chair, and secretary will be selected to serve as the leadership of the group, with officer rotations to commence at the close of AIHce.
-At that time, the chair will serve as the past chair, vice chair to chair, secretary to vice chair, etc. The secretary position is an elected position and will be implemented during the second year of this working group.
-While not required, the selection of a secretary-elect will ensure a smooth transition.
+A chair, vice chair, and secretary will be selected to serve as the group's leadership, with officer rotations to commence at the close of AIHce.
+At that time, the chair will serve as the past chair, vice chair to chair, secretary to vice chair, etc. The secretary position is elected and will be implemented during the second year of this working group.
+While not required, selecting a secretary-elect will ensure a smooth transition.

 Participation is not limited to AIHA members.
-We envision input from other volunteer groups whose interests align with the areas of concern noted above, as well as allied associations.
+We envision input from other volunteer groups whose interests align with the areas of concern noted above and allied associations.

 - TSCA Risk Evaluation: dermal contribution to exposure—occupational, consumer.

 - Standards and Guidelines: USP Standard 800 Surface Sampling for Hazardous Drugs; Hazardous Drug Sampling and Assessment Healthcare Work Environments: AIHA Guidance Document; ASTM D22.04 Surface and Dermal Task Group.